BrandonVolker/Draft-IAM-Customer-Servicing-Portal/README.md

 <img width="2066" height="274" alt="groups" src="https://github.com/user-attachments/assets/bd3ca8fd-d851-4540-baad-95c73e11eac6" />

-Agents have been assigned to the following groups.
+Agents have been assigned to the following groups based on their role at the company.

 | Agent Name| Group | Privilege |
 |------------|--------------| ---|